ThKrypt/QualCoder/5-Project-import-and-export.md

+Project menu
+* Exports
+* Imports

+#  Codebook

+This is an option under the Project Menu > Exports.

+A codebook is a list of your codes.
+Each code memo should detail the reasons for the purpose of each code.
+The codebook can be exported to a text file.
+The codebook also shows the frequency of the codes used (from all coders).
+Example codebook output is shown below.
+As codes and categories are put in a tree like structure the double minus ‘–‘ indicates the subordinate codes and categories within a category.

 #  REFI-QDA
 The Rotterdam Exchange Format Initiative (REFI) is an open standard for exporting and importing codebooks and projects from and to different computer-aided qualitative data analysis software.
 The website for the exchange initiative is www.qdasoftware.org